sdemos/lsystems/README.md

 I got it down to a pretty general system, but there are somethings that need to be explicitly programmed everytime for flexability overall.
 Maybe if I made a libary with some general functions, it would be cool.
 Maybe that really woudn't do that much though, I don't know.

+Added ability for stochastic lsystems.
+They are used by having an uppercase and a lowercase letter in the rules, if this happens it automatically chooses between them.
+I think I am going to reimplement this, using a list of dictionaries of possible values.
+I was going to let you pass in a weight for the randomness, but that doesn't work yet.